Roshen Silva

-Athege Roshen Shivanka Silva, commonly known as Roshen Silva (born 17 November 1988) is a professional Sri Lankan Test cricketer who plays for the Sri Lanka national cricket team.
+Athege Roshen Shivanka Silva, commonly known as Roshen Silva (born 17 November 1988) is a professional Sri Lankan Test cricketer who played for the Sri Lanka national cricket team.
 He also plays first-class cricket for Colts Cricket Club.

 Domestic career

 In March 2018, he was named in Galle's squad for the 2017–18 Super Four Provincial Tournament.
 In the opening fixture of the tournament, he scored 231 not out in the first innings against Colombo.
 He was the leading run-scorer for the tournament, with 535 runs in three matches.

 In March 2019, he was named in Kandy's squad for the 2019 Super Provincial One Day Tournament.

 Silva played as professional for Northern League former double National Knockout champions Chorley during the English summer of 2022, helping them win the T20 Cup that year.